-&lt;sup>20 The panel pledge states that "At a public conference, I won't serve on a panel of two people or more unless there is at least one woman on the panel, not including the Chair."
+1 The panel pledge states that "At a public conference, I won't serve on a panel of two people or more unless there is at least one woman on the panel, not including the Chair."

-101. While 82 percent (27 of 33) of completed projects included plans to engage the private sector at project design, there is evidence of private sector engagement for only 55 percent (18 of 33) of completed projects at the terminal evaluation stage (table 3).
-In cases where project designs included plans for engagement with the private sector, but the plans did not materialize, project design documents frequently noted that the private sector would be a key stakeholder without mentioning specific private sector entities.
-Examples of private sector engagement from completed projects include the Scaling Up Risk Transfer Mechanisms for Climate Vulnerable Agriculture-Based Communities project (GEF ID 4967; UNDP) in the Philippines, with private sector executing partners with capacity building for partner insurance companies to engage in resilience in agricultural communities; and the Scaling Up Adaptation project in Zimbabwe (GEF ID 4960; UNDP) with a strong private sector engagement to develop value chains to link farmers with private sector entities in markets for livestock and agricultural practices.
+Plans for private sector engagement at entry Evidence that private sector engage- ment occurred by project end Percent Number Percent Number Completed projects (n = 33) 82 27 55 18 Recently approved projects (n = 10) 100 10 Not applicable Not applicable sector engagement from completed projects include the Scaling Up Risk Transfer Mechanisms for Climate Vulnerable Agriculture-Based Communities project (GEF ID 4967; UNDP) in the Philippines, with private sector executing partners with capacity building for partner insurance companies to engage in resilience in agricultural communities; and the Scaling Up Adaptation project in Zimbabwe (GEF ID 4960; UNDP) with a strong private sector engagement to develop value chains to link farmers with private sector entities in markets for livestock and agricultural practices.